 For these reasons, it is often best to reach some sort of an agreement outside of court.
 If that is not possible there is always an opportunity to go to Court.

 Agreements reached with your spouse outside of court regarding custody, help you both maintain control over the process.
 You and your spouse are the ones who are driving the negotiations.
 You both will have the ability to be creative regarding scheduled visitation.
 You and your spouse are aware of each other’s schedules as well as the schedule of your child this will help you both determine the best schedule to follow for your particular situation.

-A Court does not like to creative when comes to child visitation.
-A court is going to want follow the presumption under the Texas Family Code which is a Texas Standard Possession Order.
+A Court does not like to create when comes to child visitation.
+A court is going to want to follow the presumption under the Texas Family Code which is a Texas Standard Possession Order.

 What Makes Up a Child Custody Agreements?

 Child Custody Agreements need to address the following: